Reimbursement Review and Resolution Service

 Alt Tag

-The Texas Medical Association accepts submission to the Reimbursement Review and Recovery Service from current TMA members only.
-Download the Review Form which includes submission information.
+The Texas Medical Association accepts submissions to the Payment Resource Center from current TMA members only.
+Download the Payment Review Form which includes submission information.
 All physicians must also have a Business Association Agreement (BAA) on file with TMA.

 Business Associate Agreement (BAA)

-Please observe the following guidelines to help staff expedite processing while maintaining the integrity and credibility of the Reimbursement Review and Resolution Service (RRR).
+Please observe the following guidelines to help staff expedite processing while maintaining the integrity and credibility of the Payment Resource Center.

 • General Guidelines

-• The Texas Medical Association accepts Review Forms from current members only.
+• The Texas Medical Association accepts Payment Review Forms from current members only.

 • Clearly identify health plans and/or contractual relationships on the Review Form.